CodeHermez/COS221-Practical-5-Group-23/Doc/GetTitles.md

 ### Description

-This function handles a POST request to retireve details about movies or tvshows and can also be used to filter title base on a few criteria such as, ***duration if its a movie***   accepting a few parameters. if you give a duration search/constraint you can imidately assume its a movie or if you give a season season search/constraint you can immediatly assume its a tvshow.
+This function handles a POST request to retrieve details about movies or TV shows and can also be used to filter titles based on a few criteria such as ***duration if it is a movie***   accepting a few parameters. if you give a duration search/constraint you can immediately assume it's a movie or if you give a season search/constraint you can immediately assume it's a TV show.

-Note: that duration is in minutes so its an integer and release_date is year of release so its also an integer.
+Note: that duration is in minutes so it's an integer and release_date is the year of release so it's also an integer.

 ### Parameters (if a parameter has an asterisk{*} next to it, it means this key is required)

 - *`return` (string || Array<string>): The string `"*"` is used to return all results or an array containing the items to return.
-The array should only contain from any of the following:
+The array should only contain any of the following:

   `['list.media_ID', 'title, 'release_Date', 'description', 'content_rating', 'rating', 'poster_Url', 'Genre', 'CAST', 'DIRECTOR', 'WRITER', 'duration', 'seasons']`